Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsection{External sources networks}

 The external source networks are built the following way: For each external source, we first define what the nodes of this source mean (e.g. academic document authors, facebook users, etc…), which we will refer to as the external source “elements”.
-Then we select core academic documents and external elements that we will use in the network, such that all the documents are connected to at least one external element and all the external elements are connected to at least two documents.
+Then we select core academic documents and external source elements that we will use in the network, such that all the documents are connected to at least one element and all the elements are connected to at least two documents.
 We use the “at least two documents” threshold so that we do not have documents without any indirect connections with other documents (there are no direct connections between documents).
-Then we create a network with these documents and external elements where the edges that connect them are undirected and have weight value 1, the document nodes have weight value 1 and the external element nodes have weight value 0.
-We give this weight value to the external element nodes so that the clustering algorithm does not take these nodes into account when calculating the quality of a cluster.
-We will refer to these networks as the “Pure” networks of an external source, to distinguish them from the mixed and the text similarity networks of an external source (described in subsection \ref{subsection:Text similarity networks}).
-It is worth mentioning that this network creation design creates a bipartite network (only document to external element edges), while in science mapping literature it is more common to represent these relations as a co-occurrence network (only document to document edges with no external element nodes, and the weight value of the edge is the number of external elements in common between the documents).
-We use bipartite networks because they represent these relations with more computational efficiency than co-occurrence networks.
-This happens because, even as the bipartite network has more nodes because it must also represent the external elements, the number of edges is much lower because the co-occurrences are not represented explicitly with document-to-document edges.
+Then we create a network with these documents and elements where the edges that connect them are undirected and have weight value 1, the document nodes have weight value 1 and the element nodes have weight value 0.
+We give this weight value to the element nodes so that the clustering algorithm does not take these nodes into account when calculating the quality of a cluster.
+We will refer to these networks as the “Pure” networks of an external source, to distinguish them from the mixed and the text similarity networks of an external source (see below).
+It is worth mentioning that this network creation design creates a bipartite network (only document to non–document edges), while in science mapping literature it is more common to represent these relations as a co–occurrence network (only document to document edges with no non–document nodes, and the weight value of the edge is the number of non–document elements in common between the documents).
+We use bipartite networks because they represent these relations with more computational efficiency than co–occurrence networks.

 We used the following external sources.
 All databases are CWTS 2023 local snapshots, and the external source elements we selected were published between 2016 and 2023.

 \textbf{Documents authors (AUTHOR):} The external source elements are the authors of academic documents, and the connections are to these documents.
 The data comes from the disambiguated authors database of CWTS \cite{d2020collecting}.
 This network has 3,977,303 core academic documents, 2,710,012 external source elements and 19,820,564 edges.